sporksmith/walking-onions-wip/other-proposals/xxx-happy-families.md

    digest of the microdescriptor listed in the original votes.
 (This calculation is deterministic.)

-> XXXX This requires authorities to fetch microdescriptors they do
-> not have in order to replace their family lines.
-Currently,
-> voting never requires an authority to fetch a microdescriptor from
-> another authority.
-If we implement vote compression and diffs as in
-> the Walking Onions proposal, however, votes can start to include
-> microdescriptors more or less "for free".

-## Client behavior

-Clients should treat node A and node B as belonging to the same family if ANY of these is true:

-* The client has server descriptors or microdescriptors for A and B, and A's descriptor lists B in its family line, and B's descriptor lists A in its family line.

-* The client has a server descriptor for A and one for B, and they both contain valid family-cert lines whose certs are signed by the family key.

-* The client has microdescriptors for A and B, and they both contain some string in common on their family-cert line.

-## Migration

-For some time, existing relays and clients will not support family certificates.
-Because of this, we ensure that every family encoded with certificates is also encoded in microdescriptor family lines.
-Note that once authorities support the algorithm above, relays using family certificates no longer need to include old-style family lists.

-Once enough relays and clients have migrated to using family certificates, authorities SHOULD add a new consensus method that stops including old fashioned family lines.
+The problem with this approach is that authorities would have to s to fetch microdescriptors they do not have in order to replace their family lines.
+Currently, voting never requires an authority to fetch a microdescriptor from another authority.
+If we implement vote compression and diffs as in the Walking Onions proposal, however, we might suppose that votes could include microdescriptors directly.

+Still, this is likely more complexity than we want for a transition mechanism.

+## Appendix: Deriving family-keys from families??

+We might also imagine that authorities could infer which families exist from the graph of family relationships, and then include synthetic "family-keys" entries for routers that belong to the same family.

+This has two challenges: first, to compute these synthetic family keys, the authorities would need to have the same graph of family relationships to begin with, which once again would require them to include the complete list of families in their votes.

+Secondly, finding all the families is equivalent to finding all maximal cliques in a graph.
+This problem is NP-hard in its general case.
+Although polynomial solutions exist for nice well-behaved graphs, we'd still need to worry about hostile relays including strange family relationships in order to drive the algorithm into its exponential cases.

+## Appendix: New assigned values

+We need a new assigned value for the certificate type used for family signing keys.

+## Appendix: New network parameters

+* `derive-family-line`: If 1, relays should derive family lines from observed family-keys.
+If 0, they do not.
+Min: 0, Max: 1.
+Default: 1.